 Facility Description

-Because so many lots in the subdivision were discovered to be in a high groundwater area and not suitable for onsite systems, and because of the restrictions on siting of onsite systems, in 2002 the District began the process of upgrading the treatment facility to accommodate all 1,006 lots.
-The sewage treatment facility was upgraded and completed in 2007 and consists of a lagoon system with land irrigation of recycled wastewater.
-There are approximately 900 connections and 100 lots remaining to be developed within the service district.
+Because so many lots in the subdivision were found to be in areas with high groundwater and unsuitable for onsite systems, and due to restrictions on the siting of such systems, the District began the process in 2002 to upgrade the treatment facility to serve 1,006 lots.
+The upgraded sewage treatment facility was completed in 2007 and consists of a lagoon system with land irrigation of recycled wastewater.
+There are currently approximately 900 active connections, with 80 lots remaining to be developed within the service district.